RedTachyon/coltra-rl/README.md

 ### Observation and Action

-This is something that I count as a rough edge in the current state of the framework, but it only needs some refining, and I'd very much like to keep it in some way.
+This is something that the static-typing/functional-programming nerd in me demanded very loudly.

-Basically, environments as observations output `Dict[str, Observation]`, and as actions expect `Dict[str, Action]`
+Basically, environments always output `Dict[str, Observation]` as observations, and expect `Dict[str, Action]` as actions

-`Observation` and `Action` are both defined in `coltra.buffers` and are glorified dataclasses with some convenience methods.
-They hold either `np.ndarray`s or `torch.Tensor`s, and should be really made into explicit generics.
-An Action can hold a vector and/or a (single-branch) discrete action.
+`Observation` and `Action` are both defined in `coltra.buffers` and are glorified dataclasses/dictionaries with some convenience methods.
+They hold either `np.ndarray`s or `torch.Tensor`s, and perhaps will be made into explicit generics on that.
+An Action can hold a continuous action, a discrete action, or a dictionary (not nested) of those.
-An Observation can hold a subset of: vector, image, rays, buffer.
+An Observation can similarly hold a vector or a number of them in a dictionary.
 There is in principle no difference in how they're treated, but it allows for multimodal models, e.g. one that receives a vector observation, and raycasts.
 This will (hopefully) make sense when you see how Models are treated.
-This can in principle changed to be more general, and end-users are very welcome to modify it to their needs.

 Note that both Observation and Action can hold either individual values, or batches.

+The whole point of this is that now, every environment's output is the same type: `Observation`.
+This is different from the usual `gym` model, where the output might be a `np.ndarray` or a `tuple` or a `dict` or who knows what else.
+The same is the case for actions.

 ### Model